-This is a powerful vantage point to identify the pros and the cons of different courses of action and mitigate your losses.
+This is a powerful vantage point to identify the pros and the cons of different courses of action and to mitigate your losses.

 Identifying the pros and the cons of different courses of action helps you mitigate your losses.

-Identify what you stand to win and what you stand to lose by moving on.
+The key here is to identify what you stand to win and what you stand to lose by moving on.

-And you’ll probably lose in stability and economic power, at least temporarily.
+And, you’ll probably lose in stability and economic power, at least temporarily.

 Use the positive aspects to find the courage you need.

-And create a plan to mitigate your losses to counteract the fear you probably will experience at the thought of having less security.
+Create a plan to mitigate your losses to counteract the fear you probably will experience at the thought of having less security.